 And there is a wide array of partner integrations to choose from:

-Automatic Bidding – Automatic Bidding has been available for traffic campaigns for some time but they are now available for conversion campaigns, as well.
+Automatic Bidding – Automatic Bidding has been available for traffic campaigns (now called consideration campaigns) for some time but they are now available for conversion campaigns, as well.
 For our management clients at SPM, we assess whether manual or automatic bidding would work best for them.

 If you’re managing your own ads, you’ll need to look into that.
 As of this recording, we recommend starting out with manual bidding for conversion campaigns and slowly dipping your toe into automatic bidding.